NickBell123/ginning-soul-design/README.md

 A use should find the site easy and simple to use with little to no confusion (minus the Lorem).

-I used the Github page like to test accross several browser types and all worked well.
+I used the Github page link to test accross several browser types (Chrome, Explorer, Safari, Mollzilla Firefox and Opera) and all worked well.

 ## Deployment

-This site was hosted thrugh Github pages after delevopment using VS code and Chrome Dev Tools.
+This site was developed using VScode IDE.
+All changes to the code were then added and committed to the local repository.
+The commits were then pushed to my GitHub repository and the project deployed using GtiHub pages as follows;

+Step 1: Go to the settings tab of the repo, scrolled down to GitHub Pages

+Step 2: Under GitHub Pages -> Source is a scrolldown box titled None.
+Click it and you can select a source.

+Step 3: Click master branch

+Step 4: You will be automatically taken to the top of the page where in a light blue bar will be stated "Github Pages source saved".

+Step 5: You then scroll down to GitHub Pages where will be stated "Your site is ready to be published at "<https://nickbell123.github.io/ginning-soul-design/">

+Step 6: Click on the url and you will be auto-referred to the published webpage.

+Step 7: When returning to the github repository settings, scroll down to GitHub Pages and you will see a light green block stating "Your site is published at <https://...">

+## The repository can be found on:

+<https://github.com/NickBell123/ginning-soul-design> or click [Grinning Soul Designs](https://nickbell123.github.io/ginning-soul-design/) to view the page.

 ## Credits

 ### Content

-Lorem Ipsum text was used in the about me page (mission statement) to give an idea of what the designer might want to do or could lay things out.
+Lorem Ipsum text was used in the about me page (mission statement) to give an idea of what the designer might want to do or how it could be displayed.

-I also used it as an exmaple for product infomation and the modals used in the gallary page.

-This was due to a lack of knowledge of product info and lack of time.

 ### Media